 The social construction of racial and ethnic categories are explored.
-The course also surveys historical and contemporary patterns of prejudice and discrimination, especially as experienced by major racial and ethnic groups in America; theoretical views and interpretations of majority-minority group relations.
+The course also surveys historical and contemporary patterns of prejudice and discrimination, especially as experienced by major racial and ethnic groups in America; the course provides an understanding of the ways in which race intersects with other identity categories and the sociology of race and ethnicity.
 (Fall)